Michigan’s Mission

-Morghan Manuel, Howard University; Amanda Erica, Pomona University; Guinevere MacLowry, Vivien Williams, and Kelsey Baker from George Washington University were invited to Ford Motor Company headquarters to investigate the sustainability efforts undertaken by Ford and their neighbors Michigan Central and Newlab.
+Morghan Manuel, Howard University; Amanda Eric, Pomona University; Guinevere MacLowry, Vivien Williams, and Kelsey Baker from George Washington University were invited to Ford Motor Company headquarters to investigate the sustainability efforts undertaken by Ford and their neighbors Michigan Central and Newlab.

 Students at the Ford Rouge Factory in Dearborn, Michigan.